-Attested: AI iter 10 Galacum; probably not the same as Ptolemy 2,3,16 Καλατον or RC Galluvio.
+Attested: Galacum on iter 10 of the Antonine Itinerary; probably not the same as Ptolemy 2,3,16 Καλατον or the Cosmography's Galluvio.

 Where: Lancaster Roman fort, SD47336202, between the mediaeval castle and the river Lune.